vijaybalebail/In-memory-workshop/In_memory/Enable_load/setup-inmem.md

 </copy>
 ````

-20. Populate the external table (manually) and verify that the population is complete..
+20. Populate the external table (manually) and verify that the population is complete.
+    External tables need to be manually populated
 ````
 <copy>
 EXEC dbms_inmemory.populate ('SSB','EXT_EMP')